Luca-G49/PiAFSKLink/README.md

    - The receiver extracts the Initialization Vector (IV) from the incoming message.
    - The message is decrypted using the provided 256-bit key and the extracted IV.

+> [!CAUTION]
+> For secure  encrypted trasmission change the default encryption_key in Setup menu.

 ## Requirements

 ### Hardware